maha300/LRRH/README.md

   Interactions
   - The Baker : Knocking on her door will prompt a dialogue screen, where you can chat with her about your journey and she will offer some baked goods to take along with you on the long walk.
 You can accept or decline. **[possibly different baked options for different schemes?]**
       - needed : baker character sprite (1 or 2 for speaking), dialogue with choice variables, baked goods sprite(s), bakery background maybe, bakery building art
   - The Woodsman : He will be standing outside on his home with his axe leaned up next to him.
 Talking to him will prompt dialogue screen where you will tell him about about your mission and ask him for advice(first run) or for help via escort or borrowing his axe yourself **[one unlocked after ending with the other?]**.
 He is blunt and not charitable, so will need to be convinced to help.
-To get him to give you his axe
+To get him to come with you, he requires you to pay him one silver coin, which can be obtained by selling scavenged items to the Herbalist.
       - needed : woodsman character sprite (walking and dialogue), axe sprite, code to make woodsman follow red, variable for if he's willing to help,
+  - The Herbalist : The town doctor that deals with herbs.
+Knocking on his door will prompt dialogue screen outside of his shop, where he kindly says he is busy and asks if there's something you need.
+If you ask him for a silver coin, he tells you he will buy mushrooms and poison berries that can be found in the forest.
+      - needed :
-  - Lantern - Without the lantern, Red can babrely see in the forest and can't go off of the trail even after the first run.
+  - Lantern - Sat outside of Red's home.
+Without the lantern, Red can babrely see in the forest and can't go off of the trail even after the first run.
 Using the lantern will allow the player to explore other parts of the forest even when it turns to night.
 The light will, however, attract the wolf to follow.
-      - needed : lantern sprite, light effect,
+      - needed : lantern sprite, light effect, wolf attraction variable

 Forest
+mushrooms - poison? can be added to dinner berries - diff colors some or one poisoned can be added to baked goods

 Grandma's House

 Grandma's Room

+Constant Variables -
+- inventory :
+- time :
+- hunger? : could be poinsoned if you dont know about the berries

 Assets :